Bleee411/GooseFTP/README.md

 **GooseFTP** is an open-source FTP/SFTP client tool designed to be simple, secure, and easy to use.
 With **GooseFTP**, you can easily transfer files between your local machine and remote servers securely! 🚀

+## ⚙️ Development Status

+**GooseFTP** is currently in the development process.
+I'm actively working on adding new features and improving performance.
+It will be available publicly as soon as it's ready for use! 🚧

 ## 🚀 Features
 - **FTP & SFTP support**: Secure and encrypted file transfers 🔒
 - **User-friendly**: Clean and intuitive interface for seamless file management 📂